Xander93/example-api-platform-symfony/README.md

 - To get our API working we have to create our database and our tables with the following commands:
 `docker-compose exec fpm ./bin/console doctrine:database:create`
 `docker-compose exec fpm ./bin/console doctrine:schema:create`

+## This repo is making use of Dependabot 🤖
+- Automated dependency updates built into GitHub